SmKou/re-portfolio/README.md

 - Edit and redesign smjoker.com -> slate

 v2 Design Index
-- Redesign for actual handbook aesthetic (change layout)
 - What is this handbook for?
+Note-taking
 - Add content

 v3 Slideshows